Using a SMART Design to Evaluate Remotely Delivered, Community-aligned Weight Loss Interventions Among Breast Cancer Survivors: The ¡Vida! Study

 Description

 OUTLINE: This sequential multiple assignment randomized trial (SMART) will test four different community-aligned 12-month adaptive weight loss interventions.
-BASELINE: Participants receive written instructions and website link to complete surveys along with supportive materials including a measuring tape, Aria Bluetooth-enabled scale, and may receive an Actigraph accelerometer to be worn for 7 days at baseline.
+BASELINE: Participants receive written instructions and website link to complete surveys along with supportive materials including a measuring tape, Bluetooth-enabled scale, and may receive an Actigraph accelerometer to be worn for 7 days at baseline.
 Participants also undergo blood sample collection at baseline.
 STAGE ONE: Eligible participants from the baseline run-in are randomized to participate in Stage One.
-In Stage One, part…
+In Stage One, participa…

 Eligibility